 Zagori truly is an outdoor lover’s paradise, and a series of walking trails connect the villages with each other, offering a seemingly infinite amount of options for trekking.
 Not to mention, Vikos Gorge is also nearby.

-If you are looking for an alternative winter travel destination, few things could be more magical than snuggling up by the fireplace in your own little cottage amid the mountains of Zagori.
+Zagori makes a great alternative winter travel destination.
+What could be more magical than snuggling up by the fireplace in your own little stone cottage in the mountains?

 The archaeological site at Delphi is one of the most popular historic attractions in Greece.
-If you find yourself in the southern part of the country, Delphi is well worth the trip.
+It is well worth visiting on a day trip from Athens.

 - Stop for coffee in the adorable village of Chrissó